President of the Democratic Republic of the Congo

 The president of the Democratic Republic of the Congo (Président de la République démocratique du Congo, Rais wa Jamhuri ya Kidemokrasia ya Kongo, Lingala: Mokonzi wa Republíki ya Kongó Demokratíki) is the head of state of the Democratic Republic of the Congo and commander-in-chief of the armed forces.

 The position of president in the DRC has existed since the first constitution – known as The Fundamental Law – of 1960.
-However the powers of this position have varied over the years, from a limited shared role in the executive branch, with a prime minister, to a full-blown dictatorship.
+However the powers of this position have varied over the years, from a limited shared role in the executive branch, with a prime minister, to a dictatorship.
 Under the current constitution, the President exists as the highest institution in a semi-presidential republic.
 The president is protected by the Republican Guard.
 The constitutional mandate of the then president, Joseph Kabila, was due to expire on 20 December 2016 but was initially extended by him until the end of 2017 and he continued to remain in post until a presidential election was held in December 2018 when Félix Tshisekedi was elected and took office on 24 January 2019.